What Are the Average Tenant Screening Costs?

 Credit reports contain:

-• The consumer’s lenders and creditors, and how much is owed to each – This can include credit cards, mortgage, student loans, and vehicle loans.
+• How Much the Consumer Owes Lenders – This can include credit cards, mortgages, student loans, and vehicle loans.

-• Hard inquiries – Occur when the consumer applies for debt or a monthly service, such as a loan, credit card, or mobile phone contract.
+• Hard Inquiries – Occur when the consumer applies for debt or monthly services, such as a loan, credit card, or mobile phone contract.
 These typically stay for two years.

 • Bankruptcies – Depending on the type, can stay for either seven or ten years.